queryluke/masseffect-5e-data/data/class-features/up-close-and-personal.md

 ---
-id: up_close_and_personal
 name: Up Close and Personal
+class: infiltrator
+level: 3
+subclass: shadow
 ---
-At {{ level }} level, when you apply your sneak attack damage from an attack made with a melee weapon, increase the damage die to d8.
+At 3rd level, when you apply your sneak attack damage from an attack made with a melee weapon, increase the damage die to d8.